Registration for the Blue Ridge Marathon is handled by RunSignUp.

 - The 10k is limited to 750 runners.

 - There is no cap on the half marathon, or Family 1 Miler.

 Walkers are permitted to enter both the full and half marathon.
 Please be aware there is an 7.5-hour time limit.
 See cutoff time details in the “Cut-off Times” description above.

 The Blue Ridge Marathon Organizing Committee permits runners under the age of 18 to participate in the half marathon and Star 10K (with parent signature).
 You must be 18 or older on the day of the event to participate in the Marathon.

-We strongly encourage all runners to pick up their own race packet at the Packet Pick Up (time and location for 2021 are TBD due to COVID modifications).
+There will be no onsite registrations at the 2022 expo and packet pick-up on Friday, April 15.
+We strongly encourage all runners to pick up their own race packet at the Packet Pick Up at Elmwood Park.
 It is important for runners to verify their data and make any necessary changes.
 However, if it is not possible for you to pick-up your own packet, you may have someone pick it up for you.
 That person will be responsible for verifying personal race information (name, age, birth date, etc.) and MUST bring a copy of your drivers license (or valid photo ID).

 INCLEMENT WEATHER & CANCELLATION POLICY